-OSHA has issued a proposed rule to extend the compliance date for the crane operator certification requirement by three years to Nov.
-10, 2017.
-The proposal would also extend to the same date the existing phase-in requirement that employers ensure that their operators are qualified to operate the equipment.
+OSHA has scheduled an informal public hearing to discuss its proposed rule to extend the compliance date for the crane operator certification requirement and the existing phase-in requirement that employers ensure that their operators are qualified to operate the equipment.

 Check out ISHN's new Infographic page!
 Learn more about worker safety through these interactive images.
 CLICK HERE to view the page.